stupalt/gateone_vector/README.md

 *This is a slightly more natural way of talking to Vector.*

-Headless talk is a feature in gateone where you can talk to vector without having to prompt the robot.
+Headless talk is a feature in GateOne where you can talk to Vector without having to prompt the robot.
 This means no "Hey Vector".
 Just talk ahead without anything else.

 Please stay aware that headless only supports basic social featuress like "hello"